beckym223/manual_work/E6_long_edited.md

 this utility difference by multiplying the risky path by the constant factor 1 + A in all dates and states, choosing A so that the household is
-4 This calculation replicates the one I carried out in Lucas (1987, Ch.
-Il).
-VOL. 93 NO. I
-3

 ### ---Economics-2003-0-05.txt---